 - For individual deep-dish pizzas: Grease the wells of an individual hamburger bun pan.
 Divide the risen dough into 12 equal pieces, about 2 1/2 ounces each.
 Roll each piece into a tight ball.

-- then cover six of them and transfer to the refrigerator.
+- Then cover six of them and transfer them to the refrigerator.
 Allow the remaining six balls of dough to rest, covered, at room temperature for 20 minutes.

 - Stretch an unrefrigerated dough ball to cover the bottom of a well, then push it up the sides of the pan.
 Repeat with the remaining balls of dough.

 - After a 15-minute rest, bake the individual crusts for 10 minutes until they’re set and just beginning to turn brown.

 - Fill in the directions.
 Then bake the pizzas for another 20 to 25 minutes, until the filling is bubbly, and the topping is golden brown.
 Repeat with the remaining (refrigerated) dough.

 - Avoid cutting the pizza until it has set (at least 15 minutes).
 Cutting when it’s too hot can cause the tomato sauce to soak into the crust, causing it to become mushy.

 - We’ve found this pizza freezes well.
 Choose one of two ways.

 - You may freeze the entire pie, without the sauce topping.
 When ready to use, thaw it completely, top with the sauce, and bake.